 Jude 17-18 reads: But you must remember, beloved, the predictions of the apostles of our Lord Jesus Christ; they said to you, “In the last time there will be scoffers, following their own ungodly passions.”
 Again, your group has no reason to teach that the Catholic Church follows ungodly passions.
 What it can do, however, is teach that the Catholic Church follows passions that are alien to the Protestant Church of Christ’s private interpretation of the Bible.
 Can you not consider how private interpretation of the Bible might be an ungodly passion?

 St. Jude’s letter is short; its theme is one that is foreign to the Protestant Church of Christ: authority.
 St. Jude urges readers to deepen their grasp of the apostolic Faith.
 He did not exhort them to “read the Bible” (the Bible never teaches “Bible-only” Christianity), but to mind the Church’s authority.
 What authority?
-Your group cannot answer that questions because the “Bible only” (as your group claims) is your group’s only authority.
+Your group cannot answer that question because the “Bible only” (as your group claims) is your group’s only authority.
 Verse eight describes false teachers as men who reject authority, which of course, indicates a magisterial human authority.
 To what magisterial authority do your teachers submit other than themselves?
 Do your teachers submit to the authority of your elders?
 Which elders?
 Are your elders not elected by people who, again, have no magisterial authority?
 It is impossible for your group to reject authority within its self-made paradigm, but in reality, your paradigm itself proves that your group is not formed by any New Testament “pattern”—it is not the true Church of Christ.

 © Copyright.
 All written material is property of Patrick Vandapool.
 All rights reserved.